 The origins of The Oyster Box

 In 2006 the property came up for sale.
-The then owner, Wayne Reed, particularly wanted the Oyster Box to pass on to a family who would continue the hospitality, traditions and values for which the hotel was so synonymous.
+The then owner, Wayne Reed, particularly wanted the Oyster Box to pass on to a family who would continue the hospitality, traditions and values for which the hotel was synonymous.
 Stanley and Bea Tollman (the Founder and President of Red Carnation Hotels) purchased the property.

-The recognizable black and white chequer-board floor has been re-instated throughout.
-The-double volume, ‘Palm Court’ is now at the ‘heart’ of the new hotel with all the other areas rippling out from there.
-An entirely new floor level was added to tastefully create additional banqueting space, conference, business and meeting facilities and the impressive new Lighthouse Bar overlooking the iconic red and white lighthouse and the Indian Ocean.
+The-double volume, Palm Court, with skylights allowing the natural light to flood into the courtyard area, is at the ‘heart’ of the hotel, with The Ocean Terrace and Grill Room restaurants leading of on either side.
+An entirely new floor level was added to create additional banqueting space, conference, business and meeting facilities and the impressive Lighthouse Bar, overlooking the iconic red and white lighthouse and the Indian Ocean.

-In all the ways that reflect and celebrate the legend of The Oyster Box, the experience of the ‘new’ Oyster Box is one that holds the grand hotel’s history, heritage, heart and ‘home’ in perfect balance.
+In all the ways that reflect and celebrate the legend of The Oyster Box, the experience of the contemporary Oyster Box is one that holds the grand hotel’s history, heritage, heart and ‘home’ in perfect balance.